Starz Encore: Format change with addition of recent movies

 As the channel aged, it adopted a more conventional presentation style: first in 1998, Encore began to carry two exclusive first-run feature film broadcasts each month, then Encore shifted its focus to hit movies as part of a major rebrand of the channel on May 24, 1999, primarily incorporating recent films, but with notable classics mixed in as well.
 By this point, Encore advertised itself as guaranteeing to air "a great movie every night", even setting up a special 1-800 number in which a $2.50 refund would be given to unsatisfied subscribers.

 Encore eventually began to be sold as a hybrid service, offered as either a premium channel or a digital basic network depending on the provider, retaining the uncut and commercial-free nature of its programming.
 Through this change in distribution, the channel was eventually available in 25 million homes nationwide by September 2005.
 On November 19, 2009, Liberty Media spun off Starz and Encore into a separate public tracking stock called Liberty Starz.
 On August 8, 2012, Liberty Media announced that it would spin off Liberty Starz into its own separate, publicly traded company.
 The spin-off of the subsidiary was completed on January 11, 2013, with Liberty Starz changing its name to Starz Inc. as a result.

-On April 5, 2016, Encore and its seven multiplex channels were rebranded as Starz Encore, unifying the network under the brand umbrella of the channel that Encore ironically spun off in September 1994.
+On April 5, 2016, Encore and its other multiplex channels were rebranded as Starz Encore, unifying the network under the brand umbrella of the channel that Encore ironically spun off in September 1994.
 With the rebranding, Starz Encore also began to carry reruns of Starz original comedy and drama series within its schedule.

 On June 30, 2016, Lionsgate agreed to acquire Starz Inc. for $4.4 billion in cash and stock; the acquisition was completed five months later on December 8.

 Channels

 List of channels

-Depending on the service provider, Encore provides up to thirteen multiplex channels – eight 24-hour multiplex channels, five of which are simulcast in both standard definition and high definition – as well as a subscription video-on-demand service (Encore On Demand).
+Depending on the service provider, Starz Encore provides up to thirteen multiplex channels – eight 24-hour multiplex channels, five of which are simulcast in both standard definition and high definition – as well as a subscription video-on-demand service (Starz Encore On Demand).

-Encore broadcasts its primary and multiplex channels on both Eastern and Pacific Time Zone schedules.
-The respective coastal feeds of each channel are usually packaged together (though most cable providers only offer the east and west coast feeds of the main Encore channel), resulting in the difference in local airtimes for a particular movie or program between two geographic locations being three hours at most.
+Starz Encore broadcasts its primary and multiplex channels on both Eastern and Pacific Time Zone schedules.
+The respective coastal feeds of each channel are usually packaged together (though most cable providers only offer the east and west coast feeds of the main Starz Encore channel), resulting in the difference in local airtimes for a particular movie or program between two geographic locations being three hours at most.